xapple/autopaths/README.md

 # FilePath object

-Here is an example usage of this object:
+Here are a few example usages of this object:

     from autopaths.file_path import FilePath
     f = FilePath("input/raw/reads_56.fastq")